Lifto/alembic/README.rst

+THIS GITHUB VERSION IS OUT OF DATE.
+CURRENT CQLEngine Alembic is at https://bitbucket.org/lifto/alembic

 Alembic is a new database migrations tool, written by the author of `SQLAlchemy <http://www.sqlalchemy.org>`_.
 A migrations tool offers the following functionality: